Can Vinegar Safely Sanitize Your RV Water Tank?

 6. Open your kitchen faucet and run your water pump until water comes out and you smell vinegar.

 7. Turn the water off and turn on the water heater.
-It will take at least 20 minutes for the water to reach at least 130 degrees.
+The water will take at least 20 minutes to reach at least 130 degrees.

 8. While the water is heating attach a thread adapter to the kitchen faucet in your RV.

-9. Attach a garden hose to the thread adapter and run the hose to the fresh water fill up outside of your RV.
+9. Attach a garden hose to the thread adapter and run it to the freshwater fill-up outside of your RV.

-10. When the water is heated up, turn on your water pump and run water through the hot side of the kitchen faucet so it will fill the fresh water holding tank with the hot white vinegar solution.
+10. When the water is heated, turn on your water pump and run water through the hot side of the kitchen faucet.
+This will fill the freshwater holding tank with the hot white vinegar solution.

-11. Once your fresh water tank has hot water in it you will run each fixture, one at a time, until you smell vinegar then turn the fixture off and move to another.
-You should be getting hot water out of the hot and cold sides of each fixture.
-NOTE: you will run the cold side of the kitchen faucet last in this process.
+11. Once your fresh water tank has hot water in it, you will run each fixture, one at a time, until you smell vinegar, then turn the fixture off and move to another.
+You should get hot water out of each fixture’s hot and cold sides.
+NOTE: You will run the cold side of the kitchen faucet last in this process.

 12. Don’t forget to run the solution through your ice maker, instant hot, or the drinking water dispenser in the fridge door.

-14. The next day be sure your hot water heater is off.
+14. The next day, be sure your hot water heater is off.
 Remove the anode rod and drain and rinse out the water heater completely.
-You will probably see quite a bit of sediment when you rinse out the water heater.
+You will probably see quite a bit of sediment when you do this.
 Re-insert the anode rod and then dial the hot water heating temperature setting back to 120 degrees.
 Please note that temperatures over 120 degrees can cause scalding.

-You should definitely sanitize your RV water system if your RV has been sitting for a long period of time.
+You should sanitize your RV water system if your RV has been sitting for a long time.
 You definitely should sanitize every spring when you de-winterize your RV.
-Here are some other guidelines for when you should sanitize your fresh water system:
+Here are some other guidelines for when you should sanitize your freshwater system:

 • If you notice a stale odor when using your water

-• If you have algae or slime in your water tank it is absolutely time to sanitize the entire water system.
+• If you have algae or slime in your water tank, it is time to sanitize the entire water system.

-Even though you do not drink water out of your freshwater tank you still need to sanitize your system.
-Bacteria will still form in the water system and you don’t want to take a shower in bacteria-filled water.
-And although filters will remove contaminants and improve taste and odor, a filter is not a purifier and will not kill bacteria.
+Even though you do not drink water from your freshwater tank, you still need to sanitize your system.
+Bacteria will still form in the water system, and you don’t want to drink or take a shower in bacteria-filled water.
+Although filters will remove contaminants and improve taste and odor, they are not purifiers and will not kill bacteria.

 Cleaning your water tank and system without bleach definitely goes against conventional wisdom.
-But if your goal is to go green and be ecologically friendly then using a hot vinegar solution is a great choice.
-It takes a little extra work but if you have the thread adapter for the kitchen sink it really is a pretty easy process.
+But if your goal is to go green and be ecologically friendly, then a hot vinegar solution is a great choice.
+It takes a little extra work, but it is a pretty easy process if you have the kitchen sink thread adapter.

 RELATED READING: For more info about RVs check out our article The Pros and Cons of Owning an RV.